Netcracker/qubership-hue/docs/public/installation.md

 ### Kerberized Data Source

-If you have kerberized data source, at least one of them, for example, HIVE.
+If you have the kerberized data source, at least one of them, for example, HIVE.

-To make Hue use principal to connect to data sources, you need to specify the `[[kerberos]]` tag after `[desktop]` as given below.
+To make Hue use the principal to connect to data sources, you need to specify the `[[kerberos]]` tag after `[desktop]` as given below.

 ```yaml
 hue: